Museum, Arms & Ammunition Pattern Rooms

 For those, due to heath issues, prevented from visiting the premises, it is possible to loan a 2-hour documentary CD which covers the majority of the tour.
 Smoking is not permitted on site.

 The visit costs £200 including VAT for each group visit of upto 10 people.
-Payment is required on the day of the visit either in the form of cash or cheque.
+Payment is required on the day of the visit either in the form of cash or cheque or direct payment to A/C 00540957 Sort Code 30-90-95.
 Card payments are not accepted.

 For tour and museum related enquires please contact – firstname.lastname@example.org